-'Counting the Invisible' explores the current state of gender data and exposes the gaps: we don’t count how many girls leave school because of early marriage, pregnancy or violence, exactly how many give birth before they turn 15, how many hours a day they spend working, what kind of work they do and whether they get paid for it.
+'Counting the Invisible' explored the state of gender data and exposed the gaps.
+It uncovered the fact that we don’t count how many girls leave school because of early marriage, pregnancy or violence, or exactly how many girls give birth before they turn 15, how many hours a day they spend working, what kind of work they do and whether they get paid for it.

 It revealed that only by identifying girls' needs and listening to their voices can we help make real change possible.

 Our ambition to illuminate the reality of girls’ lives has led to the publication of three new reports showing how girls from parts of Zimbabwe, Pakistan and Nicaragua really feel about their circumstances and their lives.